 Child became widely popular because she knew how to present herself directly to her audience.
 This feeling of direct communication helped grow her fan base because viewers felt her warmth and shared in her laughs.
 Audiences loved this aspect of her TV persona.
 More importantly, Child prepared dishes with creative flair and appetite appeal, yet she made her meal preparations appear simple enough for novice cooks to attempt.

 Publisher Alfred A. Knopf published Child’s first cookbook in 1961, a 700-page hardback called Mastering the Art of French Cooking.
 Still in print today, cooking enthusiasts consider it as one of history’s most influential culinary books.
 In 1980 Child won the U.S. National Book Award for her 1979 cookbook, Julia Child and More Company.

 So what can you learn from her approach to cooking?

 Here are seven tips I learned and would like to pass on to you:

 Tip 1.
-As one who wants to write on the broad and niche topics of food, you can write about cooks, recipes, and renowned food emporiums.
+As one who wants to write on the broad and niche topics of food, you can write your evaluation of a chef, your thoughts on the latest paleo recipes, meal delivery service reviews, or even your examination of renowned food emporiums.
 These could project haute cuisine in an elegant style and presentation.
 This always attracts the attention of gastronomic readers.
 This writing approach creates an impression of the most popular ingredients, newest restaurant trends, chefs, and recipes.